DataQualityCommittee/dqc_us_rules/docs/README.md

 # Data Quality Committee Rules &amp; Guidance

 The following Rules &amp; Guidance have been approved by the DQC.
-Starting with the v6 release, Approved rules will increment with each major release.
+Starting with the v6 release, Approved rules listed below will increment with each major release in which they are revised.
 To review human-readable versions of the validations in this release, click any of the files linked in the "Number" column below.
 Changes for any of these files is available through the 'blame' option on GitHub for the [corresponding release](https://github.com/DataQualityCommittee/dqc_us_rules/releases).

 | Number | Short name | Status | Rule version (see [Versioning](../README.md#versioning)) |
 | ----- | ----- | ----- | ----- |